Buffalo has food solutions; they just need investment

 People are also reading…

-The conference, organized by Buffalo attorney Kevin Gaughan and sponsored by several corporate and community organizations, was a response to the food crisis that followed the May 14 mass shooting that killed 10 Black people at the Tops Markets on Buffalo’s East Side.
+The conference, organized by Buffalo attorney Kevin Gaughan and sponsored by several corporate and community organizations, was a response to the food crisis that followed the May 14 mass shooting that killed 10 Black people at the Tops Markets on Jefferson Avenue.

 The white supremacist shooter targeted the store because the neighborhood it serves is 78% Black.
 The accused shooter said his goal was “to kill Black people,” but he also removed a main source of fresh food from a wide area during the two months the store was closed.